breathe-easy-events/sheffield.breathe-easy.uk/README.md

 ## Development

 The approach with this starter is to treat Eleventy layouts as wrappers for stateless UI components so they can be easily tested and reasoned about.
-The contract between these components and Eleventy can be expressed as types in `eleventy.ts`.
+The contract between these components and Eleventy can be expressed as types in `eleventy.ts`. [`zod`](https://zod.dev/) is used to parse incoming date from Eleventy to the views so builds should fail if the contract is not maintained.

 Although JSX is used for the templates there is no connection to react and these components will be rendered to static HTML in the build process with no hydration.